July 18, 2020

 The Villages comprises several communities, each clustered around one of 50 separate golf courses.
 38 of these courses are 9 hole executive layouts, and 12 of them are country club 18 hole championship courses.

 One of the benefits of living in The Villages is that you can play golf "free" for the rest of your life on the 9 hole courses.
 Your golf membership is included in the general fees that a homeowner pays in local taxes to a Community Development District.

 Community Development Districts are not uncommon in Florida; there are more than 200 of them.
 They are quasi-governmental units that give the developer the right to finance his development with bonds and pass on the cost of infrastructure to the eventual residents of the district.

 Most people who live in The Villages have a golf cart.
 Many married couples have two of them.
 CBS's "Sunday Morning" television show in May 2011 said there are 50,000 carts.
 There are probably many more by now.

 Grocery stores, restaurants, health spas, and most other businesses can be reached by using a golf cart.
 If you're a visitor, you can even rent a golf cart at several locations.

-There are two town squares in The Villages, each with a band shell and free concerts.
+Each town square has a band shell and free concerts.
 These squares are the hubs of community evening activity.
 Thousands of golf carts line up while their occupants enjoy the music and fellowship and head home when it's done.

 Some of them are very cute, fixed up to look like miniature Rolls Royces, fire engines, boats or whatever strikes the owner's fancy.